kubapilch/Show-Details/README.md

 It is a simple script/program that lets you create graphs from ratings and the number of votes for a specific tv series.
 Currently the only supported site is IMDb, however I build it with scalability in mind and it is very easy to get a new source of data.

 ## Installation
-Currently the only way to install my program/script is manually downloading it from github, support for `pip` will be added.
+Currently the only way to install my program/script is manually downloading it from github.

 ### Installing with python
 ---